BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Years later, a remake of the game was made for the PS4, and the seekers were granted what they always wanted: the door could finally be opened, revealing a secret chamber at the center of which a throne and sword could be found.

-Nowadays, data-mining and emulation are very common.
+Nowadays, data-mining and emulation are commonplace.
 This means we can know everything that is in a game, and by subtraction, everything that is not (like the secret room that did not exist in the original version of Shadow of the Colossus).

-Furthermore, I am making an open source space exploration game ([it's called Cosmos Journeyer, check it out!](https://cosmosjourneyer.com/)), and any easter egg or secret feature I would add to the game would be trivially revealed by looking at the code, or having an AI analyze the code for this kind of secrets!
+Furthermore, I am making an open source space exploration game ([it's called Cosmos Journeyer, check it out!](https://cosmosjourneyer.com/)), and any easter egg or secret feature I would add to the game would be trivially revealed by looking at the code!

 And that got me thinking.
 How do we make a secret that resists ripping the game apart?
 An unyielding yet solvable mystery that teases players from inside the game, and could survive for years or even decades.